WICG/attribution-reporting-api/flexible_event_config.md

 Beyond setting noise levels, we will have some parameter limits to avoid large computation costs and avoid configurations with too many output states (where noise will increase considerably).
 Here is an example set of restrictions (feedback always welcome):

 * Maximum of 20 total reports, globally and per `trigger_data`
 * Maximum of 5 possible reporting windows per `trigger_data`
-* Maximum of 32 trigger data cardinality (not applicable for Phase 1: Lite Flexible Event Level)
+* Maximum of 32 trigger data cardinality (not applicable for Phase 1: Lite Flexible Event-Level)

 Be mindful that using extrema values here may result in a large amount of noise, or failure to register if privacy levels are not met.